kekyo/prettier-max/README.md

 - Automatic Prettier formatting on build start
 - TypeScript type checking after formatting
-- All fine-tuning is specified in `.prettierrc` and `tsconfig.json`, ensuring high consistency
+- All fine-tuning is specified in `.prettierrc`, `.prettierignore` and `tsconfig.json`, ensuring consistency
 - This is not doing anything unnecessary

+---

 ## Installation

 ```bash
 npm install --save-dev prettier-max
 ```

----

 ## Usage